*Collaborating institution responsible for compliance with all applicable laws.

 Through prior collaborations of this nature, we have generated data from populations including peoples of Sierra Leone, Democratic Republic of Congo, Tanzania, and southern Africa.

 We accept applications from US-based researchers and review these to select proposals for the limited number of collaborative projects we initiate annually.
-The deadline for applications is June 30, 2018.
+We will next be accepting proposals in Spring 2019.
 Applications are reviewed by an internal committee with expertise in human and population genetics.
 Successful applicants will be notified by email.

 What type of collaboration is of interest to 23andMe?